Coleridge-Initiative/RCGraph/SKILLS.md

 committing code, developing tutorials, improving the documentation, participating in community forums and events, etc.

-Also, would you like to contribute here?
+Also, what would you like to contribute here?
 For example, how would you enhance or extend the following projects?

   - <https://github.com/Coleridge-Initiative/RCGraph>
   - <https://github.com/Coleridge-Initiative/RCServer>